|

 An

-1,900 employees of the U.S. company Cytec in Europe was
+employees of the U.S. company Cytec in Europe was signed on

-additional special session is called on application within two
+circumstances an additional special session is called on application

-weeks.
-Not only the twelve EWC members but also further workers'
+within two weeks.
+Not only the twelve EWC members but also further

 Three

-one mandate each goes to Spain, Italy, Netherlands and Norway.
+mandate each goes to Spain, Italy, Netherlands and Norway.
+France shall

 The

-special negotiation body (SNB) in May 2007.
-Thus Oracle is
+negotiation body (SNB) on 11 May 2007.
+Thus Oracle is besides the

-besides the engineering group Körber in Hamburg one of the few
+engineering group Körber in Hamburg one of the few cases where

 An